Taco Bell fined for violating California gift card laws

-Fast food chain Taco Bell was ordered to pay thousands for allegedly denying customers the right to cash out gift cards valued at less than $10.
+LOS ANGELES (KTLA) – Fast food chain Taco Bell has been ordered to pay thousands for allegedly denying customers the right to cash out gift cards valued at less than $10.

 The complaint was filed on behalf of the district attorney’s offices in Ventura, Los Angeles, and Sonoma counties.